TAMI KLIMPEL

 Hometown Amenities

 I hear you: It would be great to have another restaurant in town.
 Or an additional grocery store.
-Or maybe it would be to have a few more spots that make Rosemount a destination.
+Or maybe it would be great to have a few more spots that make Rosemount a destination.
 Whatever the case, we all want to see Rosemount as a place to live, work, shop and play.
+With our community’s growth, I strive to attract additional key amenities to town and to improve our collective quality of life.
+From destination retail, event spaces, new restaurant concepts to local parks and facilities, this remains a goal of mine.

 -